EvaSurf: Efficient View-Aware Implicit Textured Surface Reconstruction: Related Work

-To improve the quality of geometry, surface-based rendering methods open up another road for 3D reconstruction.
+To improve the quality of geometry, surface-based methods open up another road for 3D reconstruction.
 These methods optimize the underlying surface directly, or gradually deform the geometry from volumetric representation into a surface representation.
-The implicit surface representations are encoded in neural networks such as occupancy networks~\cite{MeschederONNG19,NiemeyerMOG20,OechsleP021,DBLP:conf/eccv/PengNMP020} or neural signed distance functions~\cite{NiemeyerMOG20,OechsleP021,ViciniSJ22,neus,YarivKMGABL20,DBLP:conf/nips/Fu0OT22,DBLP:conf/iclr/WuWPXTLL23,DBLP:conf/cvpr/Li0ETU0L23,DBLP:conf/iccv/YuLT0NK21,DBLP:conf/cvpr/Fridovich-KeilY22,DBLP:conf/nips/YarivGKL21,DBLP:conf/nips/YuPNS022,bakedsdf}.
-Although these methods are able to generate relatively satisfactory geometry and appearance, they often require excessive runtime and thus become impractical for daily real-time applications.
-Conversely, our method also adopts neural rendering for the appearance but uses explicit mesh to represent the geometry, which is integrated into an efficient two-stage framework and supports real-time rendering.
+The implicit surface representations are encoded in neural networks such as occupancy networks~\cite{MeschederONNG19,NiemeyerMOG20,OechsleP021,DBLP:conf/eccv/PengNMP020} or neural signed distance functions (SDF)~\cite{NiemeyerMOG20,OechsleP021,ViciniSJ22,neus,YarivKMGABL20,DBLP:conf/nips/Fu0OT22,DBLP:conf/iclr/WuWPXTLL23,DBLP:conf/cvpr/Li0ETU0L23,DBLP:conf/iccv/YuLT0NK21,DBLP:conf/cvpr/Fridovich-KeilY22,DBLP:conf/nips/YarivGKL21,DBLP:conf/nips/YuPNS022,bakedsdf,neudf}.
+These SDF-based models can reconstruct a solid mesh with details.
+However, such methods tend to generate a mesh that lacks smoothness and suffers from geometric ambiguities, resulting in inaccurate shape.
+Particularly, concave surfaces are easily interpreted as convex oversmooth surface using such methods.In addition, these methods often require excessive runtime and thus become impractical for daily real-time applications.
+Multi-view stereo (MVS) reconstruction techniques are then adapted to NeRF~\cite{d1nerf,d2nerf,nerfingmvs} for better shape reconstruction.
+These methods can reconstruct a smoother mesh with an accurate representation of convex and concave shapes.
+Nevertheless, such methods are prone to generate a damaged and incomplete mesh.
+Conversely, our method adopts neural rendering for the appearance but uses explicit mesh to represent the geometry.
+We implement our method into an efficient two-stage framework and supports real-time rendering.
+Furthermore, we employ an additional supervision module to take advantage of both SDF and MVS methods for better reconstruction.